python/cpython/Doc/library/stdtypes.rst

    Also, while in previous Python versions, byte strings and Unicode strings could be exchanged for each other rather freely (barring encoding issues), strings and bytes are now completely separate concepts.
-There's no implicit en-/decoding if you pass and object of the wrong type.
+There's no implicit en-/decoding if you pass an object of the wrong type.
 A string always compares unequal to a bytes or bytearray object.

 Lists are constructed with square brackets, separating items with commas: ``[a,